 - Early Childhood Education certificates and Waldorf Early Childhood teacher certificates

 Teachers and administrative staff are offered a comprehensive compensation package, with salary levels based on experience, years of service and education.
 Extended health benefits, staff tuition benefits (for staff with children at the school), and significant professional development training are also included.
 This supports the school’s commitment to attracting and retaining the best staff.

 The Operational Management Team works together to support the Faculty of Teachers, Board of Trustees, and Parent Council and to ensure the smooth functioning of the daily operations of the school, including admissions, implementation of BC Ministry of Education policies, enrollment, facility management, community relations, and marketing.
 The team consists of:

 - Administration Support Staff

 The purpose of the Parent Action Council (all parents in the school) and Parent Council (the governing body of the PAC) is to foster a healthy creative energy and environment, which supports all members of the school community allowing the life of the school to be warm and inviting to all of its members.
-The Parent Council works with and is served by the Community Development Manager.
+The Parent Council works with and is served by the Admissions Manager.